Using Soracom Air on various devices

 Raspberry Pi + USB modem

-※ Note that SIMs come in different sizes; improper removal when using a SIM adapter can cause damage and malfunction.
+Note that SIMs come in different sizes; improper removal when using a SIM adapter can cause damage and malfunction.

 Set the Air SIM in the USB modem

 Remove the cap on the USB modem and remove the tray used to insert the SIM card.
 Fully insert the SIM and return the tray to its original position.
+If you are using the Soracom Onyx LTE™ USB Modem, refer to this setup guide.

 Connect the Raspberry Pi to the USB modem

-Insert the device into the Raspberry Pi’s USB port You can use any available port.
+Insert the device into the Raspberry Pi’s USB port.
+You can use any available port.

 Install requisite software